 Add an extra creamy flavor to your favorite Irish coffee recipe in honor of St. Patrick’s Day.

-From trying to warm up in the evening, or serving drinks at a St. Patrick’s Day get together, having this homemade Bailey’s on hand is a delight.
+From trying to warm up in the evening, or serving drinks at a St. Patrick’s Day get together, having this homemade Irish Cream on hand is a delight.
 The flavor is so great that there is simply no wrong way to use it!

-This recipe is so quick and easy, there aren’t too many things that can go wrong.
+This recipe is so quick and easy.
 Here are a few questions that readers have asked about the recipe over the years.

-What type of whiskey should I use to make Baileys?
+What type of whiskey should I use to make Irish cream?

 Any Irish whiskey works well.
 I used Jameson whiskey in my recipe since I wanted the taste to be as close to the store-bought brand as possible.

-If you are wanting the general flavor of Baileys but also like to experiment, the sky is the limit.
+If you are wanting the general flavor of Irish cream but also like to experiment, the sky is the limit.
 There are lots of whiskey flavors for sale.

 Can I use half and half or milk instead of cream?